mvazquezc/scc-fun/demo3/README.md

               value: "80"
             securityContext:
               capabilities:
+                add:
+                - NET_BIND_SERVICE
                 drop:
+                - CHOWN
+                - DAC_OVERRIDE
+                - FSETID
+                - FOWNER
+                - SETGID
+                - SETUID
+                - SETPCAP
-                - all
+                - KILL
     status: {}
     EOF
     ~~~
-4. The pod is running and it binded to the port 80 even though it's running under `restricted` SCC
+4. The pod is running and it binded to the port 80 even though it's running under `restricted-netbind` SCC and with a nonroot UID

     ~~~sh
     oc -n ${NAMESPACE} get pod -l app=reversewords-app-filecaptest -o yaml | grep scc
     ~~~

     ~~~
-    openshift.io/scc: restricted
+    openshift.io/scc: restricted-netbind
     ~~~

     ~~~sh
     oc -n ${NAMESPACE} logs -l app=reversewords-app-filecaptest
     ~~~

-    > **NOTE**: Since the SCC selected was restricted, the user assigned to this pod is not uid 0, it belongs to the range allowed by the namespace instead.
-So basically, you were able to bind the application to a privileged port in the pod's namespace without being either root or even request the capability.
+    > **NOTE**: Since the SCC selected was restricted-netbind, the user assigned to this pod is not uid 0, it belongs to the range allowed by the namespace instead.
+So basically, you were able to bind the application to a privileged port in the pod's namespace without being root.

     ~~~
     2021/01/29 16:58:28 Starting Reverse Api v0.0.18 Release: NotSet